 - The financial results of other companies and general stock market and economic conditions can all affect a company's share price, and consequently the value of any fund investing in that company.

-During the quarter, bonds issued by companies performed better than those issued by governments, supported by investors’ desire for income.
+The anticipation of higher interest rates around the world led to declines in most developed countries' government bond markets.
+During the quarter, bonds issued by companies performed better than those issued by governments, supported by investors' desire for income.

 What do you mean by Fixed Interest?

 - Fixed interest securities, more commonly known as "bonds", are loans issued by companies or by governments in order to raise money.

 - Bonds issued by companies are called Corporate Bonds, those issued by the UK government are often called Gilts or UK Government bonds and those issued by the US government are called Treasury Bonds.

 - In effect all bonds are IOUs that promise to pay you a sum on a specified date and pay a fixed rate of interest along the way.